edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-10-21-safe-lifting-training.md

 permalink: /blog/safe-lifting-training/
 author: { name: Corey Bleich }
 image: blog/2020-10-21-safe-lifting-training.jpg
-excerpt: Here’s how to create and roll-out safe lifting training for your employees, along with a free safe lifting training online course that covers the basics.
+meta: Here’s how to create and roll-out safe lifting training for your employees, along with a free safe lifting training online course that covers the basics.
 ---

 Safe lifting training protects all of your employees